AllGray/AllGray.github.io/source/index.html.md

 Ok, now you have the required tools and you’ve read the previous section and checked that you have all the parts needed.
 Let’s get down to business!

-**pro tip:** we suggest that you build the MAKERbuino when you’re fresh because the proces of assembly can take up to 2.5 or even 3.5 hours depending on your soldering skills (in other words, don’t start building it in 2AM)
+<aside class="notice">**pro tip:** we suggest that you build the MAKERbuino when you’re fresh because the proces of assembly can take up to 2.5 or even 3.5 hours depending on your soldering skills (in other words, don’t start building it in 2AM)</aside>

 We divided the process of assembly in a few main steps and we’ll guide you throughout the assembly methodically.